LSeu-Open/AIEnhancedWork/Scoring/scoring_framework_development_notes.md

 :TODO: the test implementation OK, need a robust dataset to train the model for a better prediction, feature correlation and hyperparameter tuning.

-### Hugging Face Community Metrics (10 points)

-hf community likes or monthly downloads

-:TODO: Explore the hf community metrics and how it can be used to evaluate the community support of a model

 **Scoring Formula**

 Community Score = Normalized Elo × (20/100)